LesTasker2023/Titanworks/docs/tutorials/01-repository-setup.md

 # 📦 Repository Setup & Architecture

-_Master the foundation: Understanding how TriggerKings is structured for enterprise-scale development_
+_Master the foundation: Understanding how Daedalus is structured for enterprise-scale development_

 ---